radius-project/docs/docs/content/getting-started/quickstarts/aws-quickstart/index.md

 ---

 This quickstart will teach you:
 * How to create a Radius environment with an AWS cloud provider
 * How to model an AWS resource in bicep
-* How to deploy and view the status of an AWS resource
+* How to use an AWS resource as part of your Radius application

 ## Prerequisites